AnandLakabshetti/C-/readme.txt

 function overloading follow the Name mangling concept.

-	name mangling is concept used in c++ wher compiler changes the names of the every function by adding additional information based on fucntion name and its arguments.
+	name mangling is concept used in c++ wher compiler changes the names of the every function by adding additional information based on function name and its arguments.